benabel/remark-fenced-divs/readme.md

         fenced_code_attributes).
 As with fenced code blocks, one can use either attributes in curly braces or
 *   [x] a single unbraced word, which will be treated as a class name.
-*   [x] The Div ends with another line containing a string of at least three consecutive colons.
+*   [x] The Div must ends with another line containing a string of at least three consecutive colons at the beginning of the line.
 *   The fenced Div should be separated by blank lines:
 *   [*] from preceding
 *   [ ] and  following blocks.